The Great Race to Inner Space: Our Surprising Future

 - Understanding.
 We can help individuals, teams, and organizations to better understand acceleration, from both Big Picture and personal perspectives, and realize that we can’t get off this exponential train.

 - Foresight.
-We can help our clients develop a continual learning and evidence-based organizational culture, practice Three Ps foresight, and steer toward universal values like the Five E’s, and use historical and comparative perspectives to find better strategies and policies.
+We can help our clients develop a continual learning and evidence-based organizational culture, practice Three Ps foresight, and steer toward universal ideals like the Five Goals, and use historical and comparative perspectives to find better strategies and policies.

 - Action.
 We can help our clients to practice the Eight Skills, to invest more intelligently in the STEEPS factors that create and regulate accelerating change, to commit to higher ethical standards, and to create the most humanizing futures we can.